Weekdays 9:30am - 7pm.

 Table of Contents

-When liposuction appeared on the scene, it answered and fulfilled many hopes.
-Anyone constantly battling with the extra bulge and deemed suitable to undergo the procedure could look forward to a brand new physique, confidence and even life.
-Fast forward to years later, and the appearance of fat freezing extended that dream and aspiration to even more people, particularly those still apprehensive about liposuction and looking for a non-surgical option.
+Fast forward years later, and the emergence of fat freezing extended that dream and aspiration to even more people, particularly those still apprehensive about looking for a non-surgical option.

-Both liposuction and fat freezing employed in terms of downtime and side effects are different.
 Knowing these differences enables a potential candidate to understand which is more appropriate to their needs and concerns.

-The American Society of Plastic Surgeons reported that in 2020 and in the US alone, some 210,000 liposuction procedures were performed.
-It's no wonder that today, the procedure still ranks among the top FIVE most popular cosmetic surgeries despite having been around for decades.
+Liposuction ranks among the top FIVE most popular cosmetic surgeries despite having been around for decades.

-Liposuction techniques
+Various types of Liposuction techniques

 There are different types of liposuction techniques, and they are: